-Kenitra Train Station / Silvio d’Ascia Architecture
+Kenitra Train Station / Silvio d’Ascia Architecture + Omar Kobbité Architectes

 -

-Moroccan lead architectOmar Kobbité Architectes: O. Kobbité, F. Mannella, E. Giudice
+Associate ArchitectOmar Kobbité Architectes: O. Kobbité, F. Mannella, E. Giudice

 -